Mhktzz/Mhktzz/README.md

 ---
 ## My Experience

-- ⌚ **Currently working as a Part-Time Digital Marketing Designer at a company called Otim Group.**
+- ⌚ **Currently working as a Part-Time Digital Marketing at a company called Otim Group.**
 - 📑 I was working as an Internship Student on [PaDi UMKM](https://padiumkm.id/) as a Mobile Developer.
 - 🌱 I'm currently learning about technology like Artificial Intelligence (AI) like Deep Learning and Machine Learning
 - 💬 Feel free to have a conversation with me!